wzding/SDC_nanodegree/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road.
+In addition to the data provided by Udacity, I used the first track and second track data.
+The simulator provides three different images: center, left and right cameras.
+Each image was used to train the model.
 For details about how I created the training data, see the next section.

 ###Model Architecture and Training Strategy

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to minimizing the mean square error of validation loss.

-My first step was to use a convolution neural network model similar to the NVidia Autonomous Model I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the NVidia Autonomous Model I thought this model might be appropriate because this network is used for training a real car to drive autonomously.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 To combat the overfitting, I modified the model so that 20% of the data is dropped after the 1st fully connected layer.

-Then I ...
+Then I used the simulator to create more generating data, the following laps were capture:

+* One track driving forward of first track.
+* One track driving backward of first track.
+* One track driving forward of second track.
+* One track driving backward of second track.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track, for examples, it drives too left on the road and hits the bridge.
+To improve the driving behavior in these cases, I augmented the data set by flipping each images.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.